An Overview of XML in Excel

 • XML is easy to generate from within Excel using the built-in XML Export feature.

-• It is a great way to store data in a structured format that can be easily accessed and manipulated.
+• It is a great way to store data in a structured format that can be easily accessible and manipulative.

 • You can easily share XML data with other applications and systems.